dobrishinov/PowerLinkESP/README.md

 - **Export Functionality:** Export chart data history in PNG or CSV format for further analysis.
 - **Persistent Information Bar:** Access live information about voltage, current, and power on a persistent bottom bar.
 - **Customizable History Range:** Set the history range in minutes for chart data.
+- **Customizable Update Frequency:** Set the update frequency in milliseconds for chart data.

 ### Network Configuration